paritytech/substrate/frame/benchmarking/README.md

 ## Overview

 Substrate's FRAME framework allows you to develop custom logic for your blockchain that can be included in your runtime.
-This flexibility means that you can program and design complex and interactive platforms, but it also means that your blockchain may be vulnerable to attack by malicious actors taking advantage of these new functionalities.
+This flexibility is key to help you design complex and interactive pallets, but it also means that your blockchain may become vulnerable to attack by malicious actors taking advantage of these new functionalities.

 The Substrate Runtime Benchmarking Framework is a tool you can use to mitigate denial of service attacks against your blockchain network by benchmarking the computational resources required to execute different functions in the runtime.

-The general philosophy behind Substrate benchmarking is to calculate the time it takes to execute a specific piece of logic, usually a dispatchable function, by running this function within the expected execution environment (Wasm, specific hardware, runtime configuration, etc...), multiple times, and across varying input parameters.
-From these benchmarks, we can construct a linear model of the computational resources that function needs to execute, and use this to inform our blockchain of the estimated resources needed before actually executing that function on a live network.
+This is the "weight" of that function.

+The general philosophy behind Substrate the benchmarking and weight system is: If your blockchain can know ahead of time how long it will take to execute a transaction, it can safely make decisions to include or exclude the transaction based on its available resources.
+By doing this, it can keep the block production and block import process running smoothly.

+To achieve this, we need to model how long it takes to run each function in the runtime by:

+* Creating custom benchmarking logic which executes a specific logical path of a function.
+* Executing the benchmark within the expected execution environment, i.e. Wasm, any specific hardware, custom runtime configuration, etc...
+* Executing the benchmark across controlled ranges of possible values that may effect the result of the benchmark. (called "components")
+* Executing the benchmark multiple times at each point in order isolate and remove outliers.
+* Using the results of the benchmark to create a linear model of the function across its components.

+With this linear model, we are able to estimate ahead of time how long it would take to execute some logic, and thus make informed decisions without actually spending any significant resources.

 The benchmarking framework comes with the following components: